Frequently Asked Questions

 Will the school have a SEND department?

-Derby Cathedral School plans to appoint a full-time SENDCO to support the needs of any students who are identified as requiring support with their learning.
-The SENDCO will have QTS and will work with teachers and learning support staff, as well as students directly, to make sure that specific learning needs applicable to each SEND student are identified early and met.
-The SENDCO will ensure that detailed plans with measurable targets are in place for all students on the SEND Register.
-The SENDCO will be a part of the senior leadership team at the school and will, therefore, work closely with the Headteacher to ensure the curriculum at the school is accessible for all students.
+Derby Cathedral School has a full-time SENDCO to support the needs of any students who are identified as requiring support with their learning.
+The SENDCO has QTS and works with teachers and learning support staff, as well as students directly, to make sure that specific learning needs applicable to each SEND student are identified early and met.
+The SENDCO ensures that detailed plans with measurable targets are in place for all students on the SEND Register.
+The SENDCO forms part of the senior leadership team at the school and therefore works closely with the Headteacher to ensure the curriculum at the school is accessible for all students.

 Will Derby Cathedral School be inspected by Ofsted?